 - On his unwillingness to use the word better: "Gooder is a yittle bit of a word, right?"

 - Expelled at age 3 from his first school.
-The Lutherans had a zero tolerance policy for biting.
+The Lutherans have a zero tolerance policy for biting.
+Go figure.

 - At age 4 at the Magic Kingdom, he wandered away.
-Deep in line for Space Mountain, he realized he was alone.
-He found a Disney employee and said, "Hey, um, my family is lost.
+Deep in line for Space Mountain, realizing he was alone, he found a Disney employee and said, "Hey, my family is lost.
 It's all going to be okay.
 Peace."

-- Sleeps with a blankie nightly but will risk his life as a keeper to stop a soccer ball.
+- Sleeps in the dark with a blankie, but will risk his life to stop a soccer ball.

-- After meeting President Obama in 2011 when he visited my father's company in WI, my dad asked what he thought of meeting the president.
-Dubya replied, "Well, it wasn't really worth missing three recesses just to meet one guy."
+- When President Obama visited my father's company Dubya reflected, "t wasn't really worth missing three recesses just to meet one guy."

 - When shown the dessert tray in a restaurant, he asked "Hey, do you have any gums?
 I'd like some gums, please."